CleoBrown/studio_ghibli_react_api_app/README.md

 ## Running locally with Docker

-Ensure you have Docker installed and running.
+_Ensure you have [Docker installed](https://docs.docker.com/get-docker/) and running on your machine._

 To build the image locally, cd into this project root directory in a terminal and run: